-Supplicant or Client

-The Supplicant is a device that requests network access and provides the required credentials (user name and password) to the Authenticator and the Authenticator Server.
+- Supplicant or Client The Supplicant is a device that requests network access and provides the required credentials (user name and password) to the Authenticator and the Authenticator Server. - Authenticator The Authenticator enforces authentication and controls access to the network.

-Authenticator

-The Authenticator enforces authentication and controls access to the network.
 The Authenticator grants network access based on the information provided by the Supplicant and the response from the Authentication Server.
-The Authenticator acts as an intermediary between the Supplicant and the Authentication Server: requesting identity information from the client, forwarding that information to the Authentication Server for validation, relaying the server's responses to the client, and authorizing network access based on the results of the authentication exchange.
-The GbESM acts as an Authenticator.
+The Authenticator acts as an intermediary between the Supplicant and the Authentication Server: requesting identity information from the client, forwarding that information to the Authentication Server for validation, relaying the server's responses to the client, and authorizing network access based on the results of the - Authentication Server

-Authentication Server

 The Authentication Server validates the credentials provided by the Supplicant to determine if the Authenticator should grant access to the network.
 The Authentication Server may be co-located with the Authenticator.
-The GbESM relies on external RADIUS servers for authentication.
+The VFSM relies on external RADIUS servers for authentication.